falconmick/tdd-demo/packages/slide/slides.md

 <!--
-With these three tools I was also handed the task of writing a fairly mundane console app that would use third party API's to explore a series of file systems, parse the data in it's legacy format, re-arrange the structure including sorting into a new storage approach and then persisting.
+With these three tools I was also handed the task of writing a fairly mundane console app that would use third party API's to explore a series of file systems, parse the data within, re-arrange the structure including sorting into a new storage approach and then persisting.
 Basically a data migration project with a few bells and whistles.

+{click}

 It was this project that I was first able to see the true power of Test Driven Development.
-Using mocking I discovered how the source code wanted to be layed out naturally through outside-in design.
+Using mocking my code could be tested before it was complete.
 When I came across an impossible to mock third party API?
 Easy use an adapter to expose a more manageable interface.

+{click}

 Finally the most powerful tool and how every line of code was written:
 -->

 ---